facebookarchive/hack-langspec/spec/10-expressions.md

 When a function is called, the value of each argument passed to it is assigned to the corresponding parameter in that function's definition, if such a parameter exists.
-The assignment of argument values to parameters is defined in terms of simple assignment [§§](10-expressions.md#simple-assignment).
+The assignment of argument values to parameters is defined in terms of [simple assignment](10-expressions.md#simple-assignment).
 Any parameters having a default value but no corresponding argument, takes on that default value.

 If an undefined variable is passed using byRef, that variable becomes